captainjs/ChangeCIDLinux/README.md

 Source:
 https://github.com/raburton/evoplus_cid

-That project was compiled for Android and requires rooted Android device.
+That original project was compiled for Android and requires rooted Android device.
 This project was modified to work under Linux.

-The following is a modified Readme based on the original work quoted above.
-It is a Tool to change the CID on Samsung Evo Plus SD Cards from Linux.
+This is a modified Readme based on the original work quoted above.
+It is a Tool to change the CID on older Samsung Evo Plus SD Cards from Linux.

 Precompiled Linux binary not included.
 It works on regular Linux, tested using a real sd controller, not a usb mass storage type sd reader.